quicwg/ops-drafts/draft-ietf-quic-applicability.md

 enables failover use cases.
 Path validation is required so that endpoints validate paths before use to avoid address spoofing attacks.
 Path validation takes at least one RTT and congestion control will also be reset after path migration.
-Therefore migration usually has a performance impact.
+Therefore, migration usually has a performance impact.

 QUIC probing packets, which can be sent on multiple paths at once, are used to perform address validation as well as measure path characteristics.
 Probing packets cannot carry application data but likely contain padding frames.
 Endpoints can use information about their receipt as input to congestion control for that path.
-Applications could use information learned from probing to inform a decisions to switch paths.
+Applications could use information learned from probing to inform a decision to switch paths.

 Only the client can actively migrate in version 1 of QUIC.
 However, servers can indicate during the handshake that they prefer to transfer the connection to a